 Cleaning your mecate reins keeps them in top condition and feeling great in your hands.
 For traditional horsehair mecates, a gentle soak is the best approach.
 Fill a bucket with warm water and add a small amount of fabric softener, which helps keep the individual hairs from becoming brittle.
 Let the reins soak for a bit to loosen any dirt, then rinse them thoroughly with clean water and hang them up to air dry completely.
 If you have synthetic reins, you can usually just spot-clean them with a damp cloth.
 For a deeper clean, submerge them in lukewarm water and gently wash away any grime, avoiding harsh detergents that could damage the material.

-Proper Storage and Inspection Habits
+Smart Storage and Inspection Habits

 How you store your reins is just as important as how you clean them.
 Always make sure your mecate is completely dry before putting it away to prevent mildew and material breakdown.
 Store it in a cool, dry place, coiled loosely rather than folded tightly, as sharp creases can weaken the fibers over time.
 It’s also a great habit to give your reins a quick look-over before each ride.
 Check for any signs of fraying, thinning spots, or discoloration, especially where the reins connect to the slobber straps.
 Catching wear and tear early allows you to address it promptly, ensuring your horse tack is always safe and reliable.

-Make Your Reins Last for Years
+How to Make Your Mecate Reins Last

 A few extra tips can add years to the life of your mecate.
 To keep horsehair reins soft and pliable, especially for a sensitive horse, try adding a few drops of mild dish soap to their warm water bath.
 This can help condition the fibers, making them more comfortable to handle.
 If your reins get muddy on the trail, resist the urge to wash them right away.
 It’s actually better to let the mud dry completely, then brush it off.
 Washing wet mud can grind abrasive particles into the fibers, causing premature wear.
 Brushing it off once dry is a much gentler approach that helps you trust your equipment for years to come.